TheOceanCleanup/AIDataPipeLine/ModelTraining/README.md

 directory.

-Once you have this file created, you can use the helper functions from the `azurewrapper` directory to perform Runs within an Experiment on AzureML.
+Once you have this file created, you can use the helper functions from the `toc_azurewrapper` package to perform Runs within an Experiment on AzureML.
 Examples of this can be found in the notebooks in the ModelTraining directory.